 In obtaining consent, identifiable people must be made aware that the video may be made available to the general public.

-Each video must be accompanied by an application form.
 Applicants under 18 years of age must have the form submitted on their behalf by a teacher, parent or guardian.
 Teachers may only complete the form on the condition that they have sought consent from the parent or guardian of any student appearing in the video.